Student Financial Aid Office

 2nd Floor Maxwell Hall (507.457.5090)

-The Student Financial Aid Office can provide students advice and counsel about their long- and short-term plans for financing their education.
-Students who are entering WSU for the first time or who are transferring to WSU may contact the Director of Financial Aid for information about loans, scholarships, grants, and part-time employment.
+The Student Financial Aid office can provide students advice and counsel about their long- and short-term plans for financing their education.
+Students who are entering WSU for the first time or who are transferring to WSU may contact the Financial Aid office for information about loans, scholarships, grants, and part-time employment.
 (See Tuition & Fees for general information about tuition, fees, and other financial information.
 View current tuition and fees.

 In general, financial aid administered by the University is awarded after applicants meet eligibility criteria and establish financial need.
 A student must be enrolled or accepted for admission as a regular student in an eligible academic program for the purpose of earning a degree, be in good academic standing, and maintain satisfactory academic progress to be considered for financial aid.
 Awards are usually made for one academic year and are disbursed at the beginning of each semester.